ydb-platform/ydb-go-sdk/tests/slo/README.md

 - `not_oks`  - amount of not OK requests
 - `inflight` - amount of requests in flight
 - `latency`  - summary of latencies in ms
+- `attempts` - summary of amount for request

 > You must reset metrics to keep them `0` in prometheus and grafana before beginning and after ending of jobs